muldkate/AI-Project-3-Mancala/README.md

 The base code of Mancala for this project comes from : https://github.com/anuzis/mancala.

 This project contains the code for data gathering, a ML bot and a GA bot.
+It also contains an analysis of the data collected.

 __Instructions:__